Banks Under Financial Stress: A Symphony of Folly and Opportunity

 In navigating the treacherous waters of banking crises, investors would heed Jonathan Swift’s words: “Vision is the art of seeing what is invisible to others.”
 This invisible opportunity often lies in recognising that well-managed banks with solid fundamentals will likely survive and thrive even in the darkest times.

 Patience is key.
 As John Bogle advised, “Time is your friend; impulse is your enemy.”
 Banking crises don’t resolve overnight, and the road to recovery can be long and volatile.
-Investors who can maintain a long-term perspective, resisting the urge to panic sell during downturns or take profits too early during recoveries, will likely reap the most significant rewards.
+Investors who maintain a long-term perspective, resisting the urge to panic sell during downturns or take profits too early during recoveries, will likely reap the most significant rewards.

 Preparation is equally crucial.
 As Machiavelli counselled, “The wise man does at once what the fool does finally.”
 This means doing thorough research, understanding the fundamentals of the banks you’re considering investing in, and having the courage to act when others are paralyzed by fear.